Divyesh6991/divyeshpractice/README.md

 # divyeshpractice
-This is my first git directory
+This is my first git directory.
+Author : Divyesh Dudhat